Kuehn Law Encourages Investors of Doximity, Inc. to Contact Law Firm

-According to a federal securities lawsuit, Insiders at Doximity caused the company to misrepresent or fail to disclose material information concerning the Company’s business and operations.
-Specifically, the Complaint alleges Defendants repeatedly touted the Company’s business prospects and the sustainability of the Company’s revenue growth and profitability, while downplaying the impact of competition and tightening macroeconomic conditions on the Company and Doximity’s reliance on “upselling” products and services (such as additional advertising) to existing customers to sustain the Company’s performance and future growth.
+According to a federal securities lawsuit, insiders at Doximity are alleged to have misrepresented or failed to disclose critical information about the Company’s operations and business outlook.
+The complaint claims the Company exaggerated the sustainability of its revenue growth and profitability while minimizing the risks of increasing competition and macroeconomic pressures.
+It also alleges Doximity relied heavily on “upselling” existing customers (e.g., additional advertising services) to maintain performance and drive future growth.

-If you currently own DOCS and purchased prior to February 9, 2022 please contact Justin Kuehn, Esq. here, by email at justin@kuehn.law or call (833) 672-0814.
+If You Owned Doximity Shares Before February 9, 2022 — Take Action Now.
+You may be eligible to participate in a derivative action to protect shareholder value.
+There may be limited time to assert your rights.
+Please contact Justin Kuehn, Esq. here, by email at justin@kuehn.law or call (833) 672-0814.
 Kuehn Law pays all case costs and does not charge its investor clients.
-Shareholders should contact the firm immediately as there may be limited time to enforce your rights.

 Why Your Participation Matters: